-This Agenda Report describes the proposed amendments to the Purchasing Authorities and Procedures Ordinance ("Purchasing Ordinance") for consideration by the Board of Port Commissioners ("Board").
-Staff has prepared proposed revisions to the Purchasing Ordinance which are redlined against the current Purchasing Ordinance and are attached to this Agenda Report.
+This Agenda Report describes the proposed amendments to the Port of Oakland's Purchasing Authorities and Procedures Ordinance No. 4321 ("Purchasing Ordinance") for consideration by the Board of Port Commissioners ("Board").
+After receiving input from the Board in open session on December 12, 2019, and reviewing procedures and processes internally, Staff has simplified and reduced the proposed changes to the Purchasing Ordinance to primarily include only clarifying and "clean-up" changes to various provisions.
+These proposed revisions to the Purchasing Ordinance are redlined against the current Purchasing Ordinance and are attached to this Agenda Report.
+Staff recommends that the Board adopt an ordinance that amends and supersedes the existing Purchasing Ordinance.
+Attached as Exhibit "A" to this Agenda Report in a redline of the existing Purchasing Ordinance against the proposed new Purchasing Ordinance that would amend and supersede the existing Purchasing Ordinance.

-Staff recommends the adoption of an ordinance that amends, restates, and repeals Port Ordinance No. 4321 "Purchasing Authorities and Procedures," including all prior versions thereof.
-The ordinance would adopt the proposed "Purchasing Authorities and Procedures" included in this Agenda Report as Exhibit "A" which is also on file with the Board Secretary for public inspection.